kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 there is an unavoidable hardware or system software error.

-We call these unavoidable cases *involuntary disruptions* to an applicaton.
+We call these unavoidable cases *involuntary disruptions* to an application.
 Examples are:

 - a hardware failure of the physical machine backing the node
 - cluster administrator deletes VM (instance) by mistake
-- cloud provider or hypervisor failure makes VM dissappear
+- cloud provider or hypervisor failure makes VM disappear
 - a kernel panic
 - if the node to disappears from the cluster due to cluster network partition
 - eviction of a pod due to the node being [out-of-resources](/docs/tasks/administer-cluster/out-of-resource.md).